-- 1. Close liquid valve and run compressor until it pumps refrigerant into the receiver (low side service gauge will read 1 lb).
-Close the suction line valve. - 2.
-Disconnect the sensor bulb on the suction line. - 3.
-Disconnect the liquid line ( $\frac{1}{4}$ ") and suction line ( $\frac{3}{8}$ ") then remove the TXV. - 4.
-Install new TXV, reconnect lines, and re-fasten the sensor bulb.
+- 1. Close liquid valve and run compressor until it pumps refrigerant into the receiver (low side service gauge will read 1 psi).
+Close the suction line valve.
+It may be necessary to jump out the pressure switch in order to achieve the 1 psi reading. - 2.
+Disconnect the sensor bulb connections at the suction line. - 3.
+Disconnect the liquid line (1/4") and suction line (3/8") then remove the TXV. - 4.
+Install new TXV, reconnect lines, and re-install the sensor bulb. - 5.
+Purge system and add refrigerant, if needed.

 Note: It is not recommended to adjust the valve as it comes preset from the factory.